Neal Bates

 Neal Anthony Bates (born 19 March 1965) is an Australian rally and racing car driver.
 Throughout his career Bates has been associated with Toyota in the Australian Rally Championship and for 19 years his Neal Bates Motorsport outfit ran Toyota's official rally program in Australia.
 Bates claimed four drivers' titles in this time and helped Toyota win four manufacturers' crowns.

 Bates' navigator/co-driver since 1993 has been Coral Taylor.

 Bates long-time partnership with Toyota also brought the first of many circuit racing opportunities, a drive in a star search program in Toyota's Australian Touring Car Championship team.
-This led to a number of touring car racing opportunities with the factory Toyota Corolla teams as well as V8 Supercar teams including Paul Weel Racing, Glenn Seton Racing and Gibson Motor Sport.
+This led to a number of touring car racing opportunities with the factory Toyota Corolla teams as well as V8 Supercar teams including Paul Weel Racing, Glenn Seton Racing and Gibson Motorsport.